mode51/Tungsten/NuGet/Tungsten.Suite/Readme.txt

 ﻿Tungsten.Suite is a nuspec only package.
-It aggregates the most common Tungsten packages into one.
+It aggregates the most Tungsten packages available for each framework into one package.

 v2.0.0
 Initial Release